 The country of South Sudan achieved independence in 2011 but was plunged back into civil war soon after.
 Today, famine has been officially declared and over 100,000 people are at risk of starvation.

 Over 2 million people have been displaced, fleeing the violence that has taken the lives of close to 400,000.
 The country is facing a serious humanitarian crisis and is number 181 out of 188 on the Human Development Index.
 Just over the border in Uganda, 1.4 million South Sudanese refugees are living in tents—hoping to return to their country, but facing an unsure future.
 They have been through unspeakable trauma, and 84% are women and children; many households are child-headed, with no adults to protect them.

 The Lulu Tree only ever goes where God calls it.
 And Yahweh calls by first asking us to fast and pray for 40 days for a specific country.
-This is what happened with South Sudan, and now a team of three Ugandan men travel monthly to Adjumani and South Sudan to encourage the churches and come alongside pastors who are helping their people.
+This is what happened with South Sudan, and now we are training pastors in the camp to reach their own people.
 Learn more here.